gvwilson/thirdbit/src/fiction/bear/index.md

 Casting about for something to say, Noxy asked,
 "Why do they call it the Dog Market?"

-"Edward the Dog," Dolly said.
+"Eddard the Dog," Dolly said.
 She pointed to the wide stone steps at the far side of the market that led down to the river docks.
 A gray stone pillar stood beside them,